 College Scholarships: Two $2,000 college scholarships for incoming freshman this fall.
 Players must apply for the USTA Serves Scholarships and provide additional information to Southern on request to be eligible.

 Grant forms for these grants can be found at:

 Concluding in 2006, the NC Tennis Foundation completed a capital campaign raising over $1.7 million.
 A portion of that money went to help create a new NC Tennis Hall of Fame which opened at the Harold T. and Mildred F. Southern North Carolina Tennis Center in 2008.

 A main focus of the campaign was to create the NC Tennis Foundation Emily H. Preyer Family Endowment Fund.
 At this time, the NC Tennis Foundation is prepared to begin offering grants from the endowment or gift fund.
 (Endowment/Gift Fund Policies)

-There will be a total of $11,000 given out in four categories of grants for 2013.
+There will be a total of $11,000 given out in three categories of grants for 2014.

 Junior Tournament Development Scholarships

 New Programs, Outreach and Inclusion & Adaptive Programming